Cauliflower has never tasted so good! Your family will love this fragrant and addictive Roasted Curried Cauliflower with Coconut Oil.

 Picky Eater PSA: If you think you have picky eaters, I urge you to try preparing vegetables with a bit more thought than simply throwing them in the steamer basket.
-Case in point: the video above shows my 8 month old’s reaction to his first bite of Lebanese Stuffed Kousa packed with garlic in a tomato mint broth.
-Don’t be afraid of spices like curry, cumin, garlic, cinnamon and more.
+Don’t be afraid of spices like curry, cumin, garlic, cinnamon, and more.

 Your fork is waiting.

 - 1 head cauliflower – stem removed (cut into florets)

 - 2 tablespoons coconut oil (melted)

 - 1 tablespoon ground turmeric